FirelyTeam/firely-docs-firely-server/compliance/us_core.rst

        :align: center
        :width: 800

 #.
-Make sure that the environment is selected as the active environment
+Make sure that the newly created environment is selected as the active environment

 #.
 Open the collection "Firely Server - US Core Tests"